-French police, protesters clash in multiple towns after 17-year-old killed by police
+Police arrest 150 as unrest spreads to multiple towns after 17-year-old driver killed by police

 French activists renewed calls to tackle what they see as systemic police abuse, particularly in neighborhoods like the one where Nael lived, where many residents struggle with poverty and racial or class discrimination.
 Government officials condemned the killing and sought to distance themselves from the police officer’s actions.

-President Emmanuel Macron called the killing “inexplicable and inexcusable” and called for calm.
-“Nothing justifies the death of a young person,” he told reporters in Marseille,
+Macron called the killing “inexplicable and inexcusable” and called for calm.
+“Nothing justifies the death of a young person,” he told reporters in Marseille on Wednesday.

-Videos of the incident shared online show two police officers leaning into the driver-side window of a yellow car before the vehicle pulls away as one officer fires into the window.
+Videos of the shooting shared online show two police officers leaning into the driver-side window of a yellow car before the vehicle pulls away as one officer fires into the window.
 The videos show the car later crashed into a post nearby.

-The victim, who was driving the car, was wounded by a gunshot and died at the scene, the prosecutor’s office said.
+The driver died at the scene, the prosecutor’s office said.

 Bouquets of orange and yellow roses now mark the site of the shooting, on Nanterre’s Nelson Mandela Square.